 - 1. Adherence to the code of conduct - Classroom observations are not evaluations.
 Individual teachers will not be provided feedback and information will not be shared with any school personnel. - Teacher interviews and focus groups are confidential.
-Any information reported to the team will remain anonymous.
+Any information reported to the panelists will remain anonymous.
 (Note: school/district leaders should not be present during teacher/staff focus groups.) - 2.
 Preparation for the site visit - Panelists review the SRP protocol in its entirety.
-This is critical because the protocol guides all activities while on site. - Panelists review documents and formulate questions for the initial team meeting prior to arriving on site. - 3.
-Collection of evidence - Panelists adhere to the site visit schedule according to the SRP protocol. - Panelists secure their evidence in notes and provide all necessary data at each team meeting: - Notes and classroom visit forms are completed and organized for end-of-day meetings. - All notes are in order and completed in a timely manner for all meetings. - 4.
-Collaborating with others - Panelists actively participate in team meetings and support others' efforts to reach unified capacity levels based on evidence. - 5.
-Facilitation and management of logistics for the site visit days - Once on site, the panelists are responsible for facilitating all team meetings. - The panelists ensure that all interviews and focus groups are attended and go smoothly. - 5.
-Communication with the school while on site - The review team is responsible for maintaining good channels of communication with the school at all times. - 6.
-Reporting - The team writer writes the site visit report, ensuring that the report contains sufficient evidence and reflects the consensus of the team.
+This is critical because the protocol guides all activities while on site. - Panelists review documents and formulate questions for the initial team meeting prior to arriving on site. - Panelists collaboratively complete a formal document review to be submitted to the project manager prior to arriving on site. - 3.
+Collection of evidence - Panelists complete the site visit schedule according to the SRP protocol. - Panelists secure their evidence in notes and provide all necessary data at each team meeting: - Notes and classroom visit forms are completed and organized for end-of-day meetings. - o All notes are in order and completed in a timely manner for all meetings. - 4.
+Collaborating with others - Panelists actively participate in team meetings and support others' efforts to reach unified capacity levels based on evidence. - 5 Facilitation and management of logistics for the site visit days - Once on site, the panelists are responsible for facilitating all team meetings. - Panelists ensure that all interviews and focus groups are attended and go smoothly. - 5.
+Communication with the school while on site - Panelists are responsible for maintaining good channels of communication with the school at all times. - 6.
+Reporting - The team writer writes the review report, ensuring that the report contains sufficient evidence to support the consensus of the team.